/ O'Fallon Work Accident Lawyer

 Breaking Down Workers’ Compensation in Illinois

-When Workers’ Compensation Isn’t Enough in O'Fallon
+If Workers’ Compensation Doesn’t Cover Everything in O'Fallon

 While workers’ compensation covers many injuries, it often isn’t enough to meet all your financial and personal needs, especially if your injury leads to chronic health problems or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the opportunity to file a civil lawsuit against a negligent party in addition to their workers’ comp claim.